htay-htay-thwe/readingContents/README.md

 * Dynamic content rendering using **Nuxt pages** and **stores (Pinia)**.
 * Optimized for **performance** and **fast load times**.
 * Reusable utilities and helpers for efficient development.
-* Easy to extend and integrate with backend APIs.
+* Easy to extend and integrate with backend APIs of laravel.

 ---